luca-g97/Master-Thesis/README.md

 ### Final Evaluation Scripts

 This collection includes the scripts used for the final, comprehensive strategy evaluation on the MNIST dataset, as detailed in Chapter 5.
-The code used for the creation of the table can be found inside this repository in the folder "Google_Colab-Interactive_AI_Playground/Final-Evaluation".
+The code used for the creation of the table is located in the folder "Google_Colab-Interactive_AI_Playground/Final-Evaluation".

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](PLACEHOLDER_LINK_FOR_FINAL_EVALUATION_SCRIPTS)